 - Soak the almonds, drain and rinse before using.
 This will ensure they are soft enough to blend.
 I like to soak them overnight so I can prepare the milk the next morning.

-- Transfer the almonds along with all the other ingredients to a blender.
-Blend until smooth, can take 30-60 seconds.
+- Transfer the almonds alongside all the other ingredients (water, strawberries, dates or maple syrup and vanilla extract, if using) to a blender.
+Blend until smooth, can take 1-2 minute.

 - Place a nut milk bag over a large bowl, then pour the milk into the bag.
 Lift the sides of the bag, twist so the liquid is trapped to the bottom and press to help strain the milk out. (see notes)